supragya/VisionVault/README.md

 1, 2 and 3 model the `cam2mlv` portion of the system while 4 is solely responsible for `mlv2dng` conversion.

-A few changes to `mlv2dng` is proposed for
+A few changes to `mlv2dng` are proposed for

-- Removing the Joiner systems
+- Removing the Joiner altogether
-- Allowing PLR data to be used while conversion.
+- Allowing PLR data to be used for linearization table calculations while mlv2dng conversion.

 The information regarding the above proposals are given at: [gsoc.supragyaraj.com](gsoc.supragyaraj.com)